LouisGJBertrand/KeyPHP/readme.txt

 TODO:

 	- terminal tool to:
-		- import libraries coming from the internet
 		- easily modify the application informations
 		- to compile the algorithm into an executable
 	- a debug feature
 	- a complete documentation for basic functions
 	- register the framework to multiple
 	- an UI assistant tool to create libraries

 © Louis Bertrand 2019 - Open source Project named KEYPHP